 This page shows you how to use an inline Google APIs Explorer template to update a Cloud Dataproc cluster to change the number of workers in a cluster.
 You can learn how to do the same task using the Google Cloud Platform Console in Quickstart Using the Console or using the command line in Quickstart using the gcloud command-line tool.

 Before you beginThis quickstart assumes you have already created a Cloud Dataproc cluster.
-You can use the API Explorer, the Google Cloud Platform Console, or the Google Cloud SDK gcloud command-line tool to create a cluster.
+You can use the APIs Explorer, the Google Cloud Platform Console, or the GCP SDK gcloud command-line tool to create a cluster.

 Update a cluster

-To update the number of workers in your cluster, fill in and execute the API Explorer template, below, as follows:
+To update the number of workers in your cluster, fill in and execute the APIs Explorer template, below, as follows:

 - Enter you project ID (project name) in the

 The following fields are filled in for you:

 globalis the default region when a Cloud Dataproc cluster is created.
 This is a special multi-region namespace that is capable of deploying instances into all Compute Engine zones globally when a Cloud Dataproc cluster is created.
 If you created your cluster (see APIs Explorer—Create a cluster) in a different region, replace "global" with the name of your cluster's region.

 clusterName= "example-cluster".
 This is the name of the Cloud Dataproc cluster (created in the previous quickstarts—see APIs Explorer—Create a cluster) that will be updated.
 Replace this name with the name of your cluster if it is different.